fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-# PROFREADINGPRROFREADINGPROOFREADING

 ## Rebuilding of Kaaba

 </summary>

-Kaaba at that time was destroyed by flood 5 years before the prophecy.
+When Muhammad ﷺ   reached the age of thirty, heavy rains came down in Makah and the walls of Kaaba fell and it was destroyed.
+The Quraishy wanted to rebuild and renovate it, thus all the chiefs of the different clans of Quraishy got together to discuss the affair, and decided to rebuild it and put a new roof.

-Ceasar of Rome sent supplies to build a church in Yemen but the ship almost sank was ended up in Judda. so Quraish bought the marble stones and wood and the craftsmen.
+At that time, Ceasar of Rome sent supplies to build a church in Yemen but the ship almost sank and ended up in Judda.
+So Quraish bought the marble stones and wood and the craftsmen.

-They stopped building the Kaaba for 5 five days arguiing on who is gion to put the black stone in. until decided that the first person who enters the holy house will decide who will put the black stone.
+It was rebuilt, but it could not be completed, as there were no enough funds.
+Thus, they left part of it not completed, and built a short wall to show the position of the Kaaba, and that area is known as Maqaam Ismail.
+They raised the walls to a height of about forty feet, more than what it was before and raised the door in such a way that one could only enter it by climbing up the steps.

+Then came the time to put back the holy Black Stone (Hajar L-Aswad), here the different clans argued as to who would do that work.
+The Black Stone was put in its place by prophet Ibrahim AS when he and his son Ismail built the Kaaba.
+The Quraish argued and nearly fought a war, and remained in this situation for four days without coming to an agreement.
+One of the Quraishy elders by the name of Abu Umayyah bin L-Mughyra L-Makhzumy, the uncle of Khalid bin Waleed, said:

+“O my people!
+Do not fight; instead find a solution to your problem which would satisfy all of you.”

+They said: “We shall allow the first person who walks through that door to judgment us and solve our problem.”

+As they were saying this, Muhammad ﷺ   walked in.
 Everyone rejoiced when they saw Muhammadﷺ  , because he had the highest reputation among Meccans as the most just and truthful.

-The Prophet Muhammad said them to bringa cloth and to put the stone on the cloth.
-Then, he told each representative of a tribe to hold the cloth and bring the stone to the Kaaba.
-The Prophet Muhammad then himself placed the stone to its place.
+When they saw him, they said: “Here is L-Amin, we have agreed he will judge us.”

+They explained to him the problem.
+Muhammad ﷺ   took off his robe and lay it on the ground, then put the stone on it and said: “Let one person from each clan hold my robe and then lift it up, together.”

+Therefore, they lifted it all together to the position where the stone was to be laid, and Muhammad ﷺ   placed it in its place with his hands and they were all happy and satisfied.
+The argument ended in peace, by Allah’s wisdom, Abu Umayyah had the brains to think quickly and guided his people, and Muhammad (SAW) had the ability to judge and put them in the right direction that led to a peaceful solution.
 Tribes rejoiced for handling this issue without bloodshed.

 They changed the Kaaba: